 We do not have Biblical Christians debating "free will" in the Church but we have false and compromised Christians advocating humanism.
 It is not some innocent in-house debate but it is a confrontation with the promoters of falsehood that are right in among us.
 Are they Christians?
 Some are.
 But in the end the fruit of their teaching is a compromised gospel that fills the churches with false brothers.
 In particular, those whose first god is themselves and have not repented of their sin.
 They, like Erasmus, believe that God wants them to be happy rather than to be obedient.

 If one filters through the founding documents of our nation, one can see the influence of RH everywhere, especially in such documents as the Declaration of Independence.
 For example, "All men are created equal..."
-No, they are not equal from a Christian worldview.
+No, the Bible does not teach that all men are equal in every way.
+The Declaration begs the question, "In what way are they equal?"
 Some are destined to be kings (e.g. Hazael 2Ki.
 8:12-14), some Prophets, and some are destined to destruction as Pharaoh (Rom.
 9).
-The fruit of this view is that everyone is largely the same.
+The fruit of RH is that everyone is largely the same.
 We see this in the elevation of women to offices in the Church that should belong exclusively to a man - the glory of the woman (1Cor.
 11:7).

 Consequently, we are forced to endure women as leaders and the divorced and immoral as elders and bishops.
 This is to say nothing of large swaths of the church that elect unrepentant homosexuals to high office, including the office of bishop.